 Determining whether to prosecute

 We recognise that when conducting a criminal prosecution, we are functioning as a prosecution agency within the criminal justice system.
-We comply with the Victorian model litigant guidelines and will consider the following factors when exercising prosecutorial discretion:
+In doing so, we comply with relevant sections of the:

-Decisions about bringing, or not to proceed with, a prosecution, are made by the Commission or by general managers under delegation from the Commission on the recommendation of our General Counsel.
+Decisions on whether to commence a prosecution are made by the Energy Safe Commission (Commission) or by members of the Executive Leadership Team (Executive) under delegation from the Commission and on the recommendation of our General Counsel

 Consultation with the Director of Public Prosecutions

-We will request advice from the Director of Public Prosecutions (DPP) prior to commencing a criminal prosecution for indictable offences.
+We will request advice from the DPP prior to commencing a criminal prosecution for an indictable offence.

 Statutory time limits